Estimated reading time: 6 minutes

 Church Growth Strategy

-Churches want to reach more people and reaching more people is an outcome of growth.
+Churches want to reach more people, which is an outcome of growth.

-Growth doesn’t happen by accident but requires a vision, thought, and strategy.
+Growth doesn’t happen accidentally but requires a vision, thought, and strategy.

 Successful churches are those that follow a God-given vision and mission, define the steps to get there, and implement their strategic plan.